zinh/zinh.github.io/_posts/2024-06-20-javascript-modules.markdown

 </script>
 ```

-＊importmap is generally available since 2023 which is quite new at the time of this post.
+＊ importmap is generally available since 2023 which is quite new at the time of this post.

+ESM in the browser allows us a simple way to structure our project.
+However, if we need advanced features such as transpiling, TypeScript, JSX, Vue's SFC, we still need a bundler.